davecroman/code-snippets/git/working-with-remotes.md

 git remote add origin https://github.com/asda/asdasdasdasdad.git
 ```

-You can use the `ssh` URL in place of the HTTPS to use SSH protocol.
+You can use the SSH URL in place of the HTTPS one to use SSH protocol.